-- we minimise off-road vehicle travel.
-Our tours are designed in such a way that vehicle travel is conducted on made roads.
+- we minimise off-road vehicle travel where possible.
 We do not use four-wheel drive vehicles for passenger transport – they are not required and their energy costs are high.

 - we avoid disposable plastic bags for carrying or storage of fruit.
 Instead we pack our fruit into re-usable, washable canvas bags for carrying, and store fruit in re-used stay-fresh green bags designed to keep food fresh.
 These bags are washed and re-used until they wear out.

 - we avoid disposable products.
 Our cutlery, crockery and food containers are all enamel, metal and hard recyclable plastic* (*will not be replaced – see below) and are washed and re-used.